Discover more from CognitiveCarbon’s Content

 As some of you who follow me already know, I have written about Dr. Randell Mills’ work for many years.
-He is an enigmatic, controversial but brilliant physicist based in Cranbury New Jersey (a small town just outside Princeton) who has been developing and studying an alternative theoretical framework to explain how electrons that are bound up in hydrogen atoms and hydrogen molecules (and in all other elements, really) behave at the atomic level.
+He is an enigmatic, controversial but brilliant physicist based in Cranbury New Jersey (a small town just outside Princeton.)
+For decades, he has been developing and studying an alternative theoretical framework to explain how electrons that are bound in hydrogen atoms and hydrogen molecules—and in all other elements—behave at the atomic level.

 His work may have enormous implications for physics and for the world, if validation continues to substantiate his claims—as this new paper apparently does.

 I developed a friendship with him over the last eight years and I invited him to speak at a Colloquium presentation at my oldest daughter’s university in 2017.

 I’ll write another article soon about how I came to know him in the first place, but today I want to try to unpack some of the highlights of his latest paper for you, because it may change everything for him—and for humanity.

 If you are interested in an easy-to-grasp summary of his work written by a former intern of his, please also check out Randell Mills and the Search for Hydrino Energy on Amazon.

 CognitiveCarbon’s Content is a reader-supported publication.
 My content is not paywalled, but at just 16 cents a day—$5 / month — you can help me keep the lights on and food on our table as I continue writing.

 As the result of over 25 years of research, Randell Mills believes he has developed the means to harness a new form of clean energy production—through a process involving a special transformation of hydrogen, in a way that has never been done before.